2019 Allerdale Borough Council election

-The 2019 Allerdale Borough Council election took place on 2 May 2019, to elect all 49 members of Allerdale Borough Council in Cumbria, England.
-The number of councillors had been reduced from 56 at the previous election, meaning several seats were combined.
-Four seats were uncontested, all of which were won by members of the Conservative Party.
-The result was a change in administration of the council, from a Labour Party minority to a coalition of Conservatives and independents.
-However, the council technically remains in No Overall Control.
+The 2019 Allerdale Borough Council election took place on 2 May 2019 to elect all 49 members of Allerdale Borough Council in Cumbria, England.
+The number of councillors had been reduced from 56 at the previous election following a boundary review, meaning that several seats were combined.
+Four seats were uncontested, all of which were won by Conservative candidates.
+The result left the council under no overall control, with the Conservatives and independents forming the administration.